ccaiccie/debian-remote-desktop-on-gcp/README.md

 This repository contains the necessary scripts to automate the setup of a **Debian 12** virtual machine on **Google Cloud** using **gcloud CLI**.
 The VM will have **GNOME** as the desktop environment, **XRDP** for remote access, and **Visual Studio Code** pre-installed.

 ### Files:
-- **emptydebian_v1.sh**: A script to create a Google Cloud VM with the required specifications.
+- **debian-remote-desktop.sh**: A script to create a Google Cloud VM with the required specifications.
-- **emptydebian_v1_script.sh**: A startup script to be executed on the VM to set up GNOME, XRDP, and Visual Studio Code.
+- **debian-remote-desktop_script.sh**: A startup script to be executed on the VM to set up GNOME, XRDP, and Visual Studio Code.

 ### Features:
 - Provisions a **Debian 12** virtual machine using **Google Cloud**.